Last updated: April 2022

 Emily was previously an advocate on MultipleSclerosis.net.

-Emily Rhoades considers the role of Multiple Sclerosis in her life similar to that of an unexpected 4th child–but one who likely won’t move out after 18 years.
-When her youngest son was just 3 months old, a severe case of optic neuritis in March 2010 led to her Multiple Sclerosis diagnosis at the age of 31.
-Following the end of her 14-year marriage, she found herself divorced and entirely responsible for their 3 school aged-sons.
+Emily Martin is…not sure how to update her bio.
+Some facts are still the same: When her youngest son was just 3 months old, a severe case of optic neuritis in March 2010 led to her multiple sclerosis (MS) diagnosis at the age of 31.
+Following the end of her 14-year marriage, she found herself divorced and entirely responsible for their 3 school-aged sons.
 Becoming a single mother while battling a chronic illness was as much a leap of faith as a total necessity.

-Click here to read all of Emily's articles on MultipleSclerosis.net
+Click here to read all of Emily's articles on MultipleSclerosis.net.